 Every once in a while everyone needs a little bit of help.
 Whether it is to catch up on overdue bills or cover an emergency expense, a fast personal loan can be a great solution to get you over the hump.
 At Smarter Loans, we use a panel of over 50 industry experts to review and qualify Canada’s best personal loan providers so that we can connect you with only the most trustworthy companies.
 Even if you don’t have perfect credit, we can find the right lender to help you get approved for a personal loan.
 Pre-apply for a personal loan online here, or check out the list of reputable Canadian lending companies to find the best rate for you.

-We can help connect you with the top loan providers in Canada.
+We can help connect you with the top personal loan providers in Canada.

 A personal loan is when you borrow a fixed amount for personal needs (as opposed to for business needs) from a lender and agree to paying it back by instalments over a specified timeline.
 Personal loans usually have specific reasons like paying for a large expense, doing home renovations, consolidating debt and much more.

 Personal loans work a lot like other loan types.
 You’re borrowing money from a lender that you eventually have to repay with interest and fees, as applicable.